-- (3) Hospital Communication Equipment Contractor shall equip all ambulances and supervisory vehicles used in providing service under the contract with radios for communication with receiving hospital and for ambulance-to-hospital communications. - (4) Radio equipment used for ambulance-to-hospital communications shall be configured so that personnel actually providing patient care are able to directly communicate with base or receiving hospital staff regarding the patient. - (5) Transmission of 12-Lead EKG Contractor shall install necessary communications equipment in all of its ALS ambulances capable of transmitting 12-lead electrocardiograms to receiving facilities, in accordance with EMS Agency specifications. - (6) Automatic Vehicle Locator (AVL) Contractor will install and maintain AVL devices on all of its ambulances used within the Alameda County EMS system.
-The AVL system must be compatible and be able to be interfaced with ACRECC computer aided dispatch system. - → Accept the Communication System Equipment and Management requirements described in IV.Y.2.a.-i. by execution of Exhibit A-3(a). - → Describe the Communication Equipment to be used to provide services described in IV.Y.2.a.-i.
+- (4) Radio equipment used for ambulance-to-hospital communications shall be configured so that personnel actually providing patient care are able to directly communicate with base or receiving hospital staff regarding the patient. - (5) Transmission of 12-Lead EKG Contractor shall install necessary communications equipment in all of its ALS ambulances capable of transmitting 12-lead electrocardiograms to receiving facilities, in accordance with EMS Agency specifications. - (6) Automatic Vehicle Locator (AVL) Contractor will install and maintain AVL devices on all of its ambulances used within the Alameda County EMS system.
+The AVL system must be compatible and be able to be interfaced with the computer aided dispatch system(s) and other technology used for SSM, dispatch and response time reporting. - → Accept the Communication System Equipment and Management requirements described in IV.Y.2.a-i by execution of Exhibit A-3(a).
+In so doing, Contractor acknowledges that all such equipment, linkages and management plans are subject to the approval of the EMS Agency in its sole discretion. - → Describe the Communication Equipment to be used to provide services described in IV.Y.2.a-i.